Izenda7Series/LanguagePacks/README.md

 - Turkish - tr
 - Ukrainian - uk

+:warning: The French language has been updated from *fr* to *fr-CA* in order to resolve a core app defect.

 ## Installation

 ### Downloading Files
 - Download the language pack <a href="https://github.com/Izenda7Series/LanguagePacks/archive/master.zip">here</a>.
-- Extract the contents of the Languages folder to [Your Front End Folder]/languages (this will be a new foler you create in your Front End Folder to hold the new Language files)
+- Extract the contents of the Languages folder to [Your Front End Folder]/languages (this will be a new folder you create in your Front End Folder to hold the new Language files)

 ### Updating the front end resources
 - Open the index.html file and add references to the desired languages as shown below: